-In the 80s, Adidas named shoe models after some of the major European cities like the London, Hamburg, Dubin, Brussels and the Copenhagen.
+In the 80s, Adidas named shoe models after some of the major European cities like London, Hamburg, Dubin, Brussels, and Copenhagen.
 These shoes became some of the best leisure profiles of all time.
 Also, the Three Stripes company also named shoe models after the North American cities.
 They are the Boston Super, the Toronto, the Dallas and the New York.

 The Adidas New York was first released in 1983 as part of the Marathon series.
 The New York was seen rarely on the streets during the 80s.
 It did not reach the popularity of the other Adidas running sneakers like the LA Trainer and Oregon.

 Despite a not so ideal beginning, the Adidas New York pair is practical to own.
 It features premium suede with durable mesh and comfortable sole which make this pair very wearable.
 The materials used are the standard combination to form a perfect running sneaker.
 Undeniably, the New York did not abandon substance over style.

 Adidas did not have a hard time coming up with a good reason why they named this pair New York.
 Aside from the fact that it is where the major cultural centers in the US are found and is named as the financial center of the world, it is also in New York where one of the world’s famous marathons, the annual New York City Marathon is held.

 The New York silhouette has finally stepped out of the Adidas Originals’ impressive archive after a long period.
 The Adidas Originals re-release variation was launched in 2015.
 It showcases a lightweight mesh and suede upper for comfort and support.
 The Adidas New York sneaker model has a fish scale detail called a Dellinger Web in the midsole which makes it very notable to many buyers.